Bachelor of Arts, Major in Mass Communication: Broadcast Production

 MCPD 4376Advanced Audio Production3

-MCPD 4379Directing Multicamera Productions3
+MCPD 4379Directing Multicamera Field Productions3

 The Texas Higher Education Coordinating Board (THECB) marketable skills initiative is part of the state’s 60x30TX plan and was designed to help students articulate their skills to employers.
 Marketable skills are those skills valued by employers and/or graduate programs that can be applied in a variety of work or education settings and may include interpersonal, cognitive, and applied skill areas.